 (C) Treat all oxygen-deficient atmospheres as IDLH.

-EXCEPTION: If you can demonstrate that, under all foreseeable conditions, the oxygen concentration will stay within the ranges in Table II (i.e., for the altitudes set out in the table), then use any atmosphere-supplying respirator.
+EXCEPTION to paragraph (4)(b)(C): If you can demonstrate that under all foreseeable conditions, the oxygen concentration will stay within the ranges in Table A for the appropriate altitudes set out in the table, then your selection of atmosphere-supplying respirators is not limited to the types listed in (4)(b)(A).
+Table A